martinsmeder/the_aggregator/README.md

 ##### This script does the following (once a month):

-1. Fetch and parse job data using the Jooble API
+1. Fetch and parse job data using the Jooble API.
-2. Sends it to the database
+2. Send it to the database.

 ##### The frontend renders the job data using React and the React ChartJS 2 library